lshash/Gram_Potter/README.md

 go and things fetch even more.

 another\
-not go and things fetch even more.
+Don't go and things fetch even more.

 can\
 things cancellation.